scalar-labs/docs-scalardb/docs/latest/scalardb-cluster/scalardb-cluster-grpc-api-guide.md

 - `CreateIndex`: Creates an index.
 - `DropIndex`: Drops an index.
 - `IndexExists`: Returns whether the specified index exists or not.
-- `RepairTable`: Repairs a table.
+- `RepairTable`: Repairs a namespace that may be in an unknown state.
 - `AddNewColumnToTable`: Adds a new column to a table.
-- `CreateCoordinatorTables`: Creates the coordinator tables.
+- `CreateCoordinatorTables`: Creates the Coordinator tables.
-- `DropCoordinatorTables`: Drops the coordinator tables.
+- `DropCoordinatorTables`: Drops the Coordinator tables.
-- `TruncateCoordinatorTables`: Truncates the coordinator tables.
+- `TruncateCoordinatorTables`: Truncates the Coordinator tables.
-- `CoordinatorTablesExist`: Returns whether the coordinator tables exist or not.
+- `CoordinatorTablesExist`: Returns whether the Coordinator tables exist or not.
-- `RepairCoordinatorTables`: Repairs the coordinator tables.
+- `RepairCoordinatorTables`: Repairs the Coordinator tables.
 - `GetTableMetadata`: Returns table metadata of the specified table.
 - `GetNamespaceTableNames`: Returns tables in the specified namespace.
+- `ImportTable`: Imports an existing table that is not managed by ScalarDB.

 ### Error handling